xilapa/go-tiny-projects/README.md

 ## lfu-cache
 A in-memory cache with Least Frequently Used (LFU) eviction algorithm with O(1) time complexity.
-The algorithm is inspired on (this paper)[https://www.researchgate.net/publication/355493987_An_O1_algorithm_for_implementing_the_LFU_cache_eviction_scheme], that proposes the use of a linked list of linked lists to store the cache items frequency.
+The algorithm is inspired on [this paper](https://www.researchgate.net/publication/355493987_An_O1_algorithm_for_implementing_the_LFU_cache_eviction_scheme), that proposes the use of a linked list of linked lists to store the cache items frequency.
 On this package, instead of using linked list of linked lists, a map with linked lists and one variable is used to keep track of items usage frequency.
 Linked lists of cache items keys, are stored on the map, having the frequency as key.
 The lower usage frequency is stored on a variable.